jarddel/enum/README.md

 }
 ```

-Possibility of using enum with php typehint, restricting their value according to their respective type:
+Possibility of using enum with php typehint, restricting their value according to their respective values of type:
 ```php
 public function setLanguage(LanguageEnum $language)
 {